 Walnut flooring is a great way to add beautiful detail to your home.
 The strongest type of walnut flooring is Brazilian flooring which is ideal for kitchen flooring.
 Brazilian walnut flooring is more durable compared to the standard black walnut flooring.
 It is also three times more durable than oak.

 Applying finish to your walnut flooring will increase the lifespan of your walnut flooring as well as protect it from damaging elements such as water.
 Below are the materials that you need along with the instructions on how to finish walnut flooring.

 Using warm water and trisodium phosphate, clean your floor well.
 Be sure to rid it of all grease, dirt, debris, and dust particles.
 Let the floor dry for a few minutes prior to sanding.

-Make sure to sink all protruding hardware back into the wood of your floor.
+Make sure to sink all protruding nails back into the wood of your floor.
 If you find any cracks or holes, use your wood putty to fill them in.
 Allow the wood putty to dry first before proceeding to Step 3.